IF Sylvia

 IF Sylvia is a Swedish football club based in Norrköping.
-The club, formed on 19 May 1922, is currently playing in the third tier of Swedish football, Division 1.
+The club, formed on 19 May 1922, plays in the fourth tier of Swedish football, Division 2.
 The club is affiliated to the Östergötlands Fotbollförbund.

 In the early years, the club was also playing bandy and other sports.

 In March 2013, IF Sylvia and IFK Norrköping started a cooperation where Sylvia will act as a nursery for youth player from IFK.
 Sylvia will also be able to loan players from IFK at short notice.